theCreedo/room-reservations-extension/README.md

 - [] - Better data management behind the scenes

-- [] - Naming of spreadsheet when created
+- [X] - Naming of spreadsheet when created

+- [] - Customization for spreadsheet name

+- [] - Customization for fields in spreadsheet

-- [] - Preview and Edit data/With Modal
+- [X] - Preview and Edit data/With Window

+- [] - Better UI for info.html

 - [] - Better UI for popup.html